ankanghosh/breast_cancer_prediction_using_logistic_regression/README.md

 # About the project
 Classification and prediction of breast cancer (benign / malignant) using a dataset from Kaggle and logistic regression.
 This is a Google Colab notebook to predict breast cancer using a Kaggle dataset.
 The data is first cleaned and normlized.
-PCA is used to aid in dimensionality reduction and feature engineering.
+Principal Component Analysis (PCA) is used to aid in dimensionality reduction and feature engineering.
 A single-layer neural network is used to implement the logistic regression model for binary classification.
 The model performs fairly well and achieves an accuracy of about 99%.

 # Tools Used
 Tools and libraries used in this project include TensorFlow, Keras, pandas, NumPy, scikit-learn, Matplotlib, and seaborn.